xiix0/scam/README.md

-You will soon forget this.
+You will gain money by a fattening action.